Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Introduction

 is finite.
-We will assume this renorming has happened, because it does not affect our theorems, so that $X$ is $q$-uniformly convex for some $q\ge 2$.
-By \cite{hanner1956uniform} and \cite{ball1994sharp}, the $L_p$ spaces for $1<p<\infty$ are $\max\{p,2\}$-uniformly convex with
+Henceforth, unless noted otherwise, $X$ will denote a $q$-uniformly convex Banach space for some $q\ge 2$, because the bilipschitz distortion caused by renorming by an equivalent norm does not qualitatively affect the conclusion of our theorems.
+By \cite{hanner1956uniform} and \cite{ball1994sharp}, the $L^p$ spaces for $1<p<\infty$ are $\max\left\{p,2\right\}$-uniformly convex with